Julio Cruz

 Julio Cruz: Riding for the Gospel

-For years, Julio Cruz searched for truth.
+For years, Julio Gomez searched for truth.
 Raised with a deep respect for faith but surrounded by teachings that often left him burdened rather than freed, he longed for something more.
 His search led him to Grace Lutheran Church in San Diego, where, for the first time, he encountered the pure, unshakable foundation of the Gospel—Christ’s work for us, not what we must do for Him.
 It was like finding water in the desert.

 The more he studied the Lutheran confessions, the more he felt the weight of the law lifted from his shoulders.
 He saw that Christian freedom didn’t mean lawlessness—it meant resting in the work of Christ, fully and completely.
-He began challenging the legalistic conversations in his club, offering a perspective centered on Christ’s sufficiency.
+He began challenging the legalistic conversations in the club, offering a perspective centered on Christ’s sufficiency.
 Some listened.
 Others resisted.
 But deep down, Julio knew one thing—he could no longer stay silent.

 Eventually, he reached a breaking point.
 He couldn’t keep fighting against the tide.
 The Lord had put a conviction in his heart—it was time to start something new.